 Disclaimer: This site is following COVID-19 protocols which are updated with the Hawaii State Department of Health and may restrict certain activities.

 Located on Oahu’s windward coast lies He’eia State Park fronting Kane’ohe Bay which contains the island’s only barrier reef.
 The bay is fed by an estuary where Invasive plants have found their way in, choking natural irrigation routes and making it nearly impassable for native fish like the ‘o’opu.

 Help us clear the stream and bring back plants that aid in control of erosion and filter stormwater runoff.
 Across from the estuary is an ancient Hawaiian fishpond, which by special agreement, allows our volunteers a rare chance to walk upon its walls to see a sustainable form of aqua-culture unique to this part of the world.
 With your contributions, we will further our mission to bring the area back from what would otherwise be irreparable.

-- Increase native Hawaiian plant habitat
+- Increase native Hawaiian plant habitat.

-- Remove invasive plants
+- Remove invasive species.

-- Get muddy!
+- Get muddy.

-- Participants under the age of 18, attending without their parent or legal guardian must bring the signed waiver; all others will sign the waiver upon arrival
+- Participants under age 16 must have adult supervision; Participants under the age of 18, attending without their parent or legal guardian must bring the signed waiver; all others will sign the waiver upon arrival.